ysyk2021/the-promotion-accelerator-tools-and-strategies-for-fast-tracking-your-career/src/chapter-7-1.md

-# Understanding the Role of Balancing Results and Relationships in Promotion Acceleration

 In this chapter, we will explore the crucial role of balancing results and relationships in accelerating your promotion prospects.
 Achieving success in the workplace requires not only delivering exceptional results but also fostering strong relationships with colleagues, superiors, and stakeholders.
 By effectively managing this delicate balance, you can position yourself as a high-performing and influential professional, paving the way for career advancement.